 You can find the previous Echo Dot with Clock at a discount

 Aside from the design, there isn't a huge difference between this model and its predecessor.
-As such, if you can find the previous Dot with Clock on sale this Black Friday, we’d recommend opting for the cheaper smart speaker.
+As such, if you can find the previous Dot with Clock on sale this Amazon Prime Day, we’d recommend opting for the cheaper smart speaker.
 Equally, if you don't care about having a clock, you should go for the slightly cheaper Echo Dot (2020).